seperot/sepe-devblog/src/pages/making-wear-os/index.md

 ###Setting up the simulator
 ![Watch](./images/simulator.png)

-There are a few catches with working on wearOS apps, especially with a watch face.
+There are a few catches with working on wearOS apps when it comes to debugging, especially with a watch face.
 The first being the standard configuration.
 This will always finish building with the settings app open, which if you are working on watch face changes is a bit annoying.
 It’s better to have this as the configuration settings.

 ![configSettings](./images/wearconfig.png)

 This way the app will build but nothing will change on the device or simulator.
 Next is setting up devices to debug the build on.
-I’ll break down both options:
+There are two options here:

 ####Simulator
-Open up the Android Virtual Device Manager for this and select create a new virtual device at the bottom.
-Choose a WearOS as your hardware, Select Pie as the system image but don’t select the Chinese version unless you specifically want that, everything else is fine on default so you can click finish.
+Open up the Android Virtual Device Manager for this and select "create a new virtual device" at the bottom.
+Choose WearOS as your hardware, Select Pie as the system image but don’t select the Chinese version unless you specifically want that, everything else is fine on default so you can click finish.

 ####Device
 For this method, you should have an Android phone or tablet connected to your workstation already.
-Make sure it got developer settings enabled and has allowed your workstation access.
-You will also need the Wear OS app installed on that device and bluetooth connected to the wearable.
+Make sure it's got developer settings enabled and has allowed your workstation access.
+You also need the Wear OS app installed on that device and Bluetooth connected to the wearable.

 Open the WearOS app on the Android device and scroll to the bottom where advanced settings are, at the bottom here is “Debugging over Bluetooth”.
 Turn that on and you should get “Host: Disconnected Target: Connected”.
 Once that’s done go into terminal and enter the following commands: